tabathamurray/Tableau_Citibike/README.md

 The top 5 start stations are also the top 5 end stations.
 With the duration of rides, this shows that riders stay in the same area and do not travel far.

 ![start_stop](https://github.com/tabathamurray/Tableau_Citibike/blob/main/Images/start_stop.PNG)

+**Suggestions:**

+With Des Moines being the end goal of another program, you cannot fully gauge your decision on New York City data.
+I recommend pulling demographics/census for Des Moines and compare those with the age range provided.
+Also, see how the genders relate to New York.